 Central sleep apnea occurs because your brain doesn't send proper signals to the muscles that control your breathing.
 This condition is different from obstructive sleep apnea, in which you can't breathe normally because of upper airway obstruction.
 Central sleep apnea is less common than obstructive sleep apnea.

-Central sleep apnea may occur as a result of other conditions, such as heart failure and stroke.
-Sleeping at a high altitude also may cause central sleep apnea.
+Central sleep apnea can result from other conditions, such as heart failure and stroke.
+Another possible cause is sleeping at a high altitude.

 Common signs and symptoms of central sleep apnea include:

-Observed episodes of stopped breathing or abnormal breathing patterns during sleep
+- Observed episodes of not breathing or abnormal breathing patterns during sleep

 When to see a doctor

-Consult a medical professional if you experience — or if your partner observes — any signs or symptoms of central sleep apnea, particularly the following:
+Consult a medical professional if you have — or if your partner notices — any signs or symptoms of central sleep apnea, particularly the following:

 Central sleep apnea occurs when your brain fails to transmit signals to your breathing muscles.